Do you have questions about Saint Petersburg Russia? If so, you've come to the right place.

 A. The visa registration is an old practice to notify the immigration authorities about the place of your stay while you're in Russia.
-So upon your arrival the company or individual who has provided you with visa support documents and/or is providing you with accommodation must register you with the local authorities within seven working days, excluding holidays and weekends.
+So upon your arrival, the company or individual who has provided you with visa support documents and/or is providing you with the accommodation must register you with the local authorities within seven working days, excluding holidays and weekends.

 Q. What do I do if my Russian visa is lost or stolen?